-A true teamwork adventure that requires a wide
+A true teamwork adventure course that requires a

-This adventure illustrates the importance of good planning, communication, and utilization of resources in order to achieve team success.
+This adventure course illustrates the importance of good planning, communication, and utilization of resources in order to achieve team success.
 Your team leads an important recovery mission into an area contaminated by biological hazards.
-Team members use a map, compass and GPS to find several sites that contain toxic items that need to be retrieved.
-When they arrive at each location, they will find unique challenges they must engineer a solution to, using only the resources they have decided to bring with them.
+Team members venture to several sites that contain toxic items that need to be retrieved.
+When they arrive at each location, they will find unique teamwork challenges they must engineer a solution to, using only their teamwork skills and the resources they decided to bring with them.

 Agenda & Activities

-Welcome & Warm-Ups (10-15 minutes) Atlanta Challenge staff welcome participants and set expectations for the event.
+Welcome & Warm-Ups (10-15 minutes) Atlanta Challenge staff welcome participants and set expectations for the adventure course.
 We then lead some fun warm-up activities that also randomly create small teams.

-Mission Training (15-20 minutes) Each team of 8-10 people sends different team members to be trained in specific skills: GPS, land navigation, mission requirements, and expedition gear.
-When they return to their team, it is up to them to share their new expertise and information with their team mates.
+Mission Training (15-20 minutes) Each team of 8-10 people sends different team members to be trained in various recovery skills.
+When they return to their team, it is up to them to share their new expertise with their team mates.
+Only using teamwork skills will ensure success!

-Recovery Challenges (2 hours) Upon finding each location, the team must develop and implement a strategy for recovery of each item using the equipment they have with them.
+Recovery Teamwork Challenges (2 hours) Upon arriving at each location, the team must develop and implement a strategy for recovery of the toxic materials using the equipment they have with them.
 These challenges require a great deal of cooperation, trust, and “start to finish” planning to enable the team to be successful.

 - Cabin Pressure – An 8-foot cube that contains additional dangerous materials has been located.
 The team must retrieve items out of the cube, but without touching it.
 Good planning and engineering help here.